Graduate School Handbook Part 13 - Preparing for the final assessment

 e) Examiners who do not know the PGR personally/are not aware of personal information about the PGR;

-PGR13.22.5 If the PGR is, or has been, a member of UWE, Bristol permanent staff a second external examiner may be required on the examining team in compliance with PGR13.5.4R.
+PGR13.23.5 If the PGR is, or has been, a member of UWE Bristol permanent staff, a second external examiner may be required on the examining team in compliance with PGR13.5.4R.

-PGR13.22.6 Definition of permanent UWE staff and PGRs with previous employment in this context:
+PGR13.23.6 The definition of UWE Bristol permanent staff and PGRs with previous employment in this context:

 A permanent member of staff is someone who: